rjhancock/megamek-games/index.md

 It happens at times that games will get disconnected or people will just stop playing mid-game for whatever reason.
 If you join a server and it looks like a game is in progress, use the chat and see if anyone responds.
 Give them a few mintues.
 If no one responds, feel free to `/reset` and start playing.

+In addition, if you find the rules are not changing, go into `Game Options` and reset to `Default` and apply before changing again.
+A recent (2021/03/20) test of the servers discovered this issue.

 ## Want To Add Your Server?

 That's great!
 We'd love to have more servers to allow more public servers to not deal with firewall issues.
 We only ask that you keep it updated with new versions within a reasonable time of their release (not immediate of course but within a month would be great).
 If you're fine with that, open a ticket at the repository and we'd need the IP4 (and IP6 if available) address, port number, version running, a name to place next to it, and a faction to give you your own subdomain.
 We'll update this page as soon as we are able.